banjocat/ansible-vs-chef-vs-puppet-deploying-mesos/README.md

 ## Disclaimer
 Both ansible and mesos offer community modules for mesos.
 I would probably take a look at using them for a real project.

-For ansible https://github.com/frankhinek/ansible-mesos-cluster.git looks promising
+For ansible https://github.com/frankhinek/ansible-mesos-cluster.git looks promising (yet like other mesos ansible modules doesn't seem to have much support)

 And puppet has https://forge.puppet.com/deric/mesos